ASCOMInitiative/ConformU/README.md

   * Alpaca devices that support the Alpaca discovery protocol will automatically be presented for selection.
   * An Alpaca device URL, port number and device number can be set manually to target devices that don't support discovery.
   * COM Drivers installed on the host WIndows PC will automatically be presented for selection
+* An issue summary is now appended at the end of the conformance report.
+* All conformance deviations are now reported as "issues" rather than as a mix of "errors" and "issues" as in the original Conform application.
-* The graphical UI adjusts responsively to window size.
+* The graphical UI adjusts responsively to browser window size.
 * Navigation is locked while Alpaca discovery and device testing is underway.
 * A conformance test run can be interrupted on demand.
 * Settings can be reset to default on demand.